Jonathan-Data/wave-discord-bot/Docs/README.md

-# Motchki Bot
+# Wave Bot

-Motchki Bot is a Discord bot designed exclusively for the Motchki community.
-This bot assists Motchki in her Discord server by pulling her tweets and announcing when she's live.
-It's your go-to assistant for staying updated on all things Motchki!
+Wave Bot is a versatile Discord bot designed for community engagement, helping you stay updated with your favorite content creators.
+It announces tweets and live streams, making it the perfect companion for any Discord server!

 ## Features

-- **Tweet Notifications**: Automatically fetches and shares Motchki's latest tweets in the designated channel.
+✅ **Tweet Notifications**: Fetches and shares the latest tweets from a specified Twitter/X account in your Discord channel.
-- **Live Announcements**: Alerts the server whenever Motchki goes live, ensuring you never miss a moment of her streams.
+✅ **Live Announcements**: Sends alerts when a linked streamer goes live (supports Twitch, YouTube, etc.).
-- **Custom Commands**: Provides custom commands to enhance interaction within the community.
+✅ **Custom Commands**: Enhances server interaction with tailored commands for your community.

-## Getting Started

-To invite Motchki Bot to your server, follow these steps:

-1. **Invite the Bot**: Click [here]([#](https://discord.com/oauth2/authorize?client_id=1295120162789523527&permissions=8&integration_type=0&scope=applications.commands+bot)) to invite Motchki Bot to your Discord server.
-2. **Set Up Permissions**: Ensure the bot has the necessary permissions to read and send messages in the channels you want it to operate.
-3. **Configure Settings**: Use the command `-setup` to configure the channels for tweets and live announcements.

 ## Commands

-- `-tweets`: Displays the latest tweets from Motchki.
+🔄 `-tweets` – Shows the latest tweets from the monitored account.
-- `-live`: Sends a live announcement when Motchki starts streaming.
+🎥 `-live` – Sends a notification when the streamer goes live.
-- `-help`: Lists all available commands and their usage.
+ℹ️ `-help` – Lists all available commands.

 ## Privacy Policy

-Motchki Bot respects your privacy.
-For more information on how we handle your data, please review our [Privacy Policy](https://github.com/Jonathan-Data/MotchkiBot/blob/main/Privacy%20Policy).
+Wave Bot only stores necessary data (e.g., channel IDs for alerts).
+No user data is sold or shared.
+Read the full [Privacy Policy].

 ## Contributing
 Contributions are welcome!
-If you have suggestions or improvements, please open an issue or submit a pull request.
+Open an **issue** for suggestions or a **pull request** for improvements.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+📜 **MIT License** – See [LICENSE] for details.

 ## Support

-If you have any questions or need assistance, feel free to reach out to wave at wavevlr on discord.
+Need help?
+Contact **wave** at `wavevlr` on Discord.